cdosborn/qpdf/manual/cli.rst

    :samp:`--object-streams=generate`.
 If you omit this option, qpdf defers to the compression library's default behavior.

+.. qpdf:option:: --jpeg-quality-level=level

+   .. help: TODO set jpeg quality level for jpeg

+      Set a compression level from 1 (least, fastest) to 100 (most, slowest) when compressing files with flate (used in zip and gzip), which is the default compression for most PDF files.
+      You need --recompress-flate with this option if you want to change already compressed streams.

+   When writing new streams that are compressed with ``/FlateDecode``, use the specified compression level.
+The value of :samp:`level` should be a number from 1 to 9 and is passed directly to zlib, which implements deflate compression.
+Lower numbers compress less and are faster; higher numbers compress more and are slower.
+Note that :command:`qpdf` doesn't uncompress and recompress streams compressed with flate by default.
+To have this option apply to already compressed streams, you should also specify :qpdf:ref:`--recompress-flate`.
+If your goal is to shrink the size of PDF files, you should also use :samp:`--object-streams=generate`.
+If you omit this option, qpdf defers to the compression library's default behavior.

 .. qpdf:option:: --normalize-content=[y|n]

    .. help: fix newlines in content streams